*Article updated on 18 May 2022.

 Our Employment, Immigration and Pensions Team can assist employers with all of these issues.

-Very significant changes in employment law were planned by the UK Government, mostly through the UK Employment Bill.
+Very significant changes in employment law were previously planned by the UK Government, mostly through the UK Employment Bill.
 Many of these proposed laws were originally expected to have been implemented by now.
+But the pandemic, cost of living crisis and war in Ukraine have taken priority and, as expected, the Employment Bill was noticeably omitted from the Queen’s Speech on 10 May 2022.

 The major proposed changes are: